Who can change energy providers?

 The results will provide you with an estimated annual cost and easy access to a plan’s fact sheet (under the basic plan information prompt).

-Research each electricity plan’s features in relation to your actual electricity use.
+Research each energy plan’s features in relation to your actual electricity use.

 Once you’ve picked your new plan, follow the link on our tool if available, or head to the energy provider’s site separately.